-In 2012 Stephen appeared in two scenes in Steven Spielberg’s film “Lincoln” – in one scene as concertmaster and in one scene as the theater orchestra’s conductor.
-In 2014 he appeared as a violinist in AMC channel’s television show Turn (Episode #2: “Who By Fire”) and was filmed in a scene for the pilot episode of ABC/Amazon’s new Civil War era tv series Point of Honor.
+In 2012 Stephen appeared in two scenes in Steven Spielberg’s film “Lincoln” – in one as the concertmaster and in another as the conductor.
+During 2014 he appeared as a violinist in AMC channel’s television show “Turn – Washington’s Spies” and in the pilot episode of Amazon’s Civil War era show “Point of Honor.”

 Dr. Schmidt is a yearly judge for Richmond Symphony Orchestra League’s concerto competition and regularly judges local auditions for the Richmond Symphony Youth Orchestra.
 He has also judged the MTNA Regional Competition and the Home Educators Association Conference Competition.
 His wife Holly Rose is also a violist and violinist and has extensive long-term apprenticeship training in the Suzuki Method.
 She is the Managing Director of the Richmond Chamber Players.
 Together they enjoy teaching all ages and ranges of young string players.
 Stephen loves collecting vinyl records & cds and dreams about vintage instruments and automobiles.
 He currently plays on violas made by Gaetano Antoniazzi and Petrus Antonius Malvolti.